Module 2

 Location and venue

-• Injection and smoking room
+• Injection and smoking rooms.

 Drug Consumption Room in Muhlenstube